python-attrs/cattrs/README.rst

 ``attrs`` is an excellent library for declaratively describing the structure of your data, and validating it.

-When you're handed unstructured data, ``cattrs`` helps to convert this data into structured data.
+When you're handed unstructured data (by your network, file system, database...), ``cattrs`` helps to convert this data into structured data.
 When you have to convert your structured data into data types other libraries can handle, ``cattrs`` turns your classes and enumerations into dictionaries, integers and strings.

 Here's a simple taste.
 The list containing a float, an int and a string gets converted into a tuple of three ints.